Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Related Work

-The most representative solution following the first approach is KPConv~\cite{HuguesKPConv}, which uses an RBFN to process the coordinates of the points in a window $X_y$ (relatively to the position of the output point $y$) and then linearly combines the output tensor of the RBFN with the input features.
-KPConv and its extension \emph{AGMMConv}~\cite{yang2021adaptive} also implement a deformable convolutional kernel that adaptively defines the RBFN centers depending on the output point where the kernel is applied. \emph{InterpCNN}~\cite{mao2019interpolated} is very similar to KPConv, the only difference being the chosen RBFs. \emph{FPConv}~\cite{lin2020fpconv} assumes that point clouds represent locally flat surfaces, thus locally projects 3D points to the tangent plane to an estimated surface.
+The most representative solution following the first approach is KPConv~\cite{HuguesKPConv}, which uses an RBFN to process the coordinates of the points in a window $X_y$ (relatively to the position of the output point $y$) before combining them with the input features.
+KPConv and its extension \emph{AGMMConv}~\cite{yang2021adaptive} also implement a deformable convolutional kernel that adaptively defines the RBFN depending on the output point where the kernel is applied. \emph{InterpCNN}~\cite{mao2019interpolated} is very similar to KPConv, the only difference being the chosen RBFs. \emph{FPConv}~\cite{lin2020fpconv} builds on the assumption that point clouds represent locally flat surfaces and thus estimates the tangent plane to the surface at each point and projects the neighboring points to the plane.
 Then, FPConv processes the projected points by a 2D RBFN whose centers are positioned on a regular grid, similarly to KPConv.

 The most representative layer defined by MLPs is \emph{ConvPoint}~\cite{BoulchConvpoint}.
-This operator feeds an MLP with the relative coordinates of the points with respect to a set of centers, which play a similar role as the RBFN centers in KPConv and other layers.
-Then, the MLP outputs are linearly combined with the input features. \emph{RS-CNN}~\cite{liu2019relation} and \emph{RPNet}~\cite{ran2021learning} follow a similar approach but are not convolutional since the input of their MLPs includes the absolute position of the points, while all point-convolutional layers consider the relative position of the points with respect to the output. \emph{DensePoint}~\cite{liu2019densepoint} is similar to RS-CNN, the main difference being that the processing of the features does not depend on the relative position of the points with respect to the output point.
+This operator feeds an MLP with the relative coordinates of the points with respect to a set of centers, which play a similar role as the RBFN centers in KPConv.
+Then, the MLP outputs are linearly combined with the input features.
+This approach has been followed by other layers such as \emph{DensePoint}~\cite{liu2019densepoint}, \emph{RS-CNN}~\cite{liu2019relation}, and \emph{RPNet}~\cite{ran2021learning}, which however are not convolutional since the input of their MLPs includes the absolute position of the points.
+All the other point-convolutional layers consider the relative position of the points with respect to the output.

-The structure and the number of parameters of KPConv, ConvPoint, and the other layers described above depend primarily on the number of centers.
-In contrast, our composite layer enables more flexibility since we can independently customize the processing of the coordinates of the points (spatial information) and that of the associated features.
-Moreover, composite layers can aggregate spatial information and features by more general operations than linear combinations.
-To the best of our knowledge, the only layer that fully separates spatial and feature operations, enabling more flexibility than the solutions described above, is \emph{PAConv}~\cite{xu2021paconv}.
-However, we do not consider this in our experiments because this layer is defined by a sophisticated neural network taking as input the absolute position of the points, thus it is not a point-convolutional operator.